 1. I’m not satisfied with my hair texture

-People with straight hair are heard complaining they wish they had wavy or curly hair, whilst those with waves always say their lives would be easier if their hair were curly or straight rather than in-between.
+People with straight hair wish for wavy or curly hair, while those with waves always say their lives would be easier if their hair were curly or straight rather than in-between.

 2. My hair is always in a poor condition

 People generally get confused between when their hair needs repair and when it needs moisture.
-If they’ve got a few split ends then they instantly reach for a super-rich shampoo and conditioner which ends up weighing it down and creating a grease problem.
-This leads to the hair breaking out.
+If they’ve got a few split ends, they instantly reach for a super-rich shampoo and conditioner which ends up weighing it down and creating a grease problem.
+This leads to the hair breaking.

-All that needs to be done is, clean your locks with a detox shampoo to break down product build-up.
-Regular trims help in getting rid of dry and split ends, whilst a clarifying shampoo used once weekly and without conditioner allows you to see it for what your hair is in the natural state.
+All that needs to be done is to clean your locks with a detox shampoo to break down product build-up.
+Regular trims help in getting rid of dry and split ends, while a clarifying shampoo used once weekly and without conditioner allows you to see your hair in its natural state.

 3. I wish my hair was less (or more) thick

-People with thick hair feel that their life would be easier if they had silky, fine hair, whereas those that actually have fine hair wish theirs was thick and had loads more volume.
+People with thick hair feel that their life would be easier if they had silky, fine hair, whereas those who actually have fine hair wish theirs was thick and had loads more volume.